bilayer crashing in 3.3.1 but not 3.2.1 mdrun

 retest with this pair interaction taken out.

-#11 Updated by David van der Spoel almost 14 years ago
+#11 Updated by David van der Spoel about 14 years ago

 The bahavior of 1-4 potentials has changed in 3.3, but only for shift and switch